hantsy/devops-sandbox/docker-toolbox.md

 Docker Toolbox includes a series of tools, one is `docker-machine` which is use for creating new virtual machine.

 Start up the Toolbox Quickstart shell prompt.
-By default, it will start up the default virtual machine.
+By default, it will try to start up the default machine if it exists or create one for you.

 ```
 docker-machine create -d virtualbox --engine-registry-mirror https://docker.mirrors.ustc.edu.cn meandev